flynn/flynn/docs/content/index.html.md

 ## Routes

-On creation, applications get a default route which is a subdomain of the default route domain (e.g. `example.demo.localflynn.com`).
+On creation, the application's `web` process gets a default HTTP route which is a subdomain of the default route domain (e.g. `example.demo.localflynn.com`).
 If you want to use a different domain, you will need to add another route.

 Let's say you have a domain `example.com` which is pointed at your Flynn cluster (e.g. it is a `CNAME` for `example.demo.localflynn.com`).